Travis Binnion

+Travis Binnion (born 10 November 1986) is a professional football coach and former player who played as a defender.
+He is currently a first-team coach for a Premier League club Manchester United.
+Binnion previously served as the head coach of the Manchester United Under-21s.
+Born in England, he represented the Republic of Ireland at youth level.

-Travis Binnion (born 10 November 1986) is an English-born Irish former footballer and cricketer who played football as a defender for IFK Mariehamn in the Finnish Premier Division.
-Born in Derby, England, he began his career with Sheffield United.
-After retiring from playing through injury he was the manager of the Sheffield United Academy.
+Born in Derby, England, he began his career with Sheffield United and played for IFK Mariehamn in the Veikkausliiga.
+After retiring from playing through injury he was manager of the Sheffield United Academy.

 Football career

 Playing career

 Coming through the ranks at the Blades Academy, Binnion came back from a career threatening hip injury to break into the reserve team at Bramall Lane during the 2006–07 season.
 In April 2008 he was signed by IFK Mariehamn in Finland to further progress his career.

 Coaching career

 Having failed to find regular first team football Binnion retired from playing and took up a coaching role at his former club, Sheffield United.
 In June 2016 it was announced he would be taking over as Academy manager from Nick Cox who moved to Manchester United.
-In 2019, he moved to Manchester United, where he was appointed as the Head of Player Development for the Under 14-Under 16 phase, before being appointed as the Lead Coach for the Under-18 team in 2021.
+In 2019, he moved to Manchester United, where he was appointed as the Head of Player Development for the Under 14s-Under 16s phase, before being appointed as the head coach for the Under-18s in 2021.